DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 {% include note.html content="This section provides instructions on compiling the DAFoam optimization package on an HPC system (Stampede 2) with Intel compilers.
 Installation on other intel-based clusters may differ, but follows the same general procedure" %}

-The required modules on Stampede are:
+The DAFoam package can be compiled with various dependency versions.
+For this installation, we will use the following modules already installed on Stampede 2:

 TACC  | git    | intel  | libfabric | impi   | boost | petsc       | python3
 | :------------------------------------------------------------------------ |
 N / A | 2.24.1 | 18.0.2 | 1.7.0     | 18.0.2 | 1.68  | 3.11-nohdf5 | 3.7.0

-All DAFoam installation files should be stored within `$WORK/DAFoam_Codes`.
-The directory structure of the completed installation should be the following:
+For this installtion, we will store all of the DAFoam installation files within `$WORK/DAFoam`.
+Follow this guide line-by-line, reproducing each command on your terminal.
+Ensure that each command exits successfully before moving to the next one.
+Once the installation is complete, the directory structure of the installation should be the following:

 <pre>
 DAFoam/